QUAIL SEEDS

 • Sow winter rye and clover into any empty space, even if it is not directly in the bed.
 They will take light foot traffic, and hold the soil during mud season.
 Great compost material, too.

-• If you have to leave a few beds until late, sow rye and mulch it lightly.
+• If you have to leave a few beds until late, sow winter wheat Bell Beans, or Winter Pea.

 Don't forget pots and containers.

 A low-growing, cover crop prevents your expensive soil mix from getting washed away or taken over by weeds.
 Calendula, poppies, salad greens, clover, and peas are great for this.
-If you aren't using the pot, cover it with its saucer to keep weeds out.
+Bee's Friend will be a cover crop all winter and make lovely flowers in spring.
+If you aren't sowing in the pot, cover it with its saucer to keep weeds out.

 *You can find first and last frost dates online.
 Here is one place: